Outgoing wave conditions in photonic crystals and transmission properties at interfaces: Outgoing wave condition

 Accordingly, we say that $u$ satisfies the outgoing wave condition on the left, if $\int_0^h \int_{L-1}^{L} |u|^2$ is bounded, independently of $L\le 0$, and if

 \end{definition}

 Let us repeat the idea of condition \eqref {eq:outgoingright}: The function $u$ is considered at the far right by construcing $u^+_R$ as in Definition \ref {def:restrictionbox}.
 This function is projected onto the space of left-going waves.
-We demand that the weighted $L^2$-norm of the resulting function $\Pi^+_{<0}(u^+_R)$ vanishes in the limit $R\to \infty$.
+We demand that the $L^2$-averages of the resulting functions $\Pi^+_{<0}(u^+_R)$ vanish in the limit $R\to \infty$.